pitsomashilo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 16-whatsnext displays lines containing the pattern root and 3 lines after them in the file /etc/passwd

 Script 17-hidethisword displays all the lines in the /etc/passwd file that do not contain the pattern bin

+Script 18-letteronly displays all lines of the file /etc/ssh/sshd_config starting with a letter